eyal0/valgrind-false-positive/README.md

 ddXX < 0 ? -1 : 0
 ```

-That just a check to see if the number on the left is negative.
+That's just a check to see if the number on the left is negative.
 And to know if a number is negative in 2's-complement, you only need to know the first bit of it.
 And we **do** know the first bit.
 So the answer is actually fully defined.  clang has no bug!
 So why is Valgrind complaining?

 It's because Valgrind **doesn't** know about zeros.
 Remember, it only knows defined and undefined.
-It doesn't keep track of whether a bit is a zero or not.
-It *could* but that would potentially make Valgrind run slower and it's already a 5-10x slowdown on your code.
 So for Valgrind, it sees 4 comparisons like these:

 ```
 aaXX < qrst ? -1 : 0
 ```

 It's no longer enough to look at just the first bit because what if `aa` is the same as `qr`?
 You'll have to look at those `X`s to figure out the answer and so the undefinedness taints the comparison and xmm4 is **not** considered defined.
-That undefinedness eventually `valgrind` complains.
+That undefinedness eventually makes its way to the if statement and `valgrind` complains.

 # A fix